PaddlePaddle/Paddle/doc/design/dist_refactor/distribution_arch2.md

 ## Data base
-- etcd is a key-value storage, but we can convert table to key-value style easily by use combination key.
+- etcd is a key-value storage, but we can convert a table to key-value style easily by use combination key.
-- We store info in multiple tables because some of them may be changed more frequtely than others.
+- We store info in multiple tables because some of them may be changed more frequently than others.

 ### Table: graph_program_desc